stickfigure/gstrap-skeleton/README.md

  * Hibernate, Guice-Persist, Postgres
  * Flyway
  * Some custom utility libraries, gstrap and postguice

+The 'master' branch is automatically deployed to your sandbox appid.
+The 'production' branch is automatically deployed to your production appid.
+Prod deploys are `git checkout production; git merge master; git push`.

 You can use this skeleton for Objectify/Cloud Datastore projects by deleting all the hibernate and flyway stuff.
 The Objectify setup is super easy by comparison.